Neville, New South Wales

 Neville is a small village in the south-east of New South Wales, Australia, in Blayney Shire.
 It is 60 km south west of Bathurst or about 16 km south-east of Mandurama.
-It is 940 metres above sea level and has a population of about 100.
+It is 940 metres above sea level and has a population of 229 people.

 History

 European settlement of the area began soon after the establishment of Bathurst in 1815, but the exact time is still unclear.
 The village was known by different names before it was finally called Neville in 1888.
 Other names previous to Neville include "No-one swamp" or "Number one Swamp" (the creek that it is on) and Macquarie in reference to Lachlan Macquarie, an early governor of New South Wales, and then "Mount Macquarie" which the nearby Mount Macquarie is still called.

 Another possibility is that Neville was a stagecoach stop on the direct road from Rockley to Cowra.
 The modern city of Cowra was built in a region previously called "The Lachlan".
 The road joining Rockley to "The Lachlan" was called "The Old Lachlan Road".
 Fragments of the "Old Lachlan Road" still exist near Rockley, north of Hobbys Yards, south of Woodstock and in Neville.